 The final step to really helping your listing to perform is to generate a lot of high-quality, positive reviews on your Google listing.
 Not only is this a factor that Google uses in determining the rank of relevant businesses, it also is a huge factor for visitors deciding whether they want to do business with you.

 While generating reviews can seem daunting at the onset of a campaign like this, it is a lot easier than many people think.
 That is due to the fact that most companies are forgetting the most critical step in generating reviews.

 Ask.
 For.
 A. Review.

 It is really that simple.
 Every time your office staff, sales reps, or techs have a positive interaction with a customer, train them to ask for a review.
 Make sure they know to direct people to your Google listing so you can consolidate these reviews to have the most impact.

 Unprompted, it is human nature for consumers to only leave reviews after they have a negative experience.
 But you will find that happy customers are more than willing to take the time to give you your 5 stars if your staff just asks them to do it.

-Local marketing is an important part of a holistic marketing presence, but be sure to check out our Ultimate Guide to Pest Control Marketing for a deep dive on all facets of successful pest control marketing.
+Local marketing is an important part of a holistic marketing presence, but be sure to check out our Ultimate Guide to Pest Control Marketing for a deep dive into all facets of successful pest control marketing.